-Our principal facilities consist of office space in Redwood City, California, which also contains space for Capnia's final assembly and calibration facility for CoSense.
-We currently occupy 8,171 square feet of office space under a non-cancelable operating lease that terminates in August 2019.
+Our principal facilities consist of office space in Redwood City, California.
+We currently occupy 6,368 square feet of office space under a non-cancelable operating lease that terminates in May 2021.

-We believe that the facilities that we currently lease are adequate for our needs for the immediate future and that, should it be needed, additional space can be leased on commercially reasonable terms to accommodate any future growth.
+We believe that the facilities that we currently lease are adequate for our needs for the immediate future and we are in discussions with our existing landlord to extend our term.
+Should it be needed, we believe alternative space can be leased on commercially reasonable terms to accommodate any future needs.